stamen/media-harvesters/README.md

     # a zipfile that contains a Shapefile
     # called `test_epsg_3310.shp` in the root directory
-    # in a California Albers
+    # in California Albers
     test_epsg_3310.zip

     # a zipfile that contains a Shapefile
     # called `test_epsg_3310.shp` in a `subfolders/` directory
-    # in a California Albers
+    # in California Albers
     test_epsg_3310_in_subfolder.zip
     ```